zhaohuabing/hugo-theme-cleanwhite/README.md

 ## Feedback
 If you find any problems, please feel free to [raise an issue](https://github.com/zhaohuabing/hugo-theme-cleanwhite/issues/new) or create a pull request to fix it.

-I will appreciate your staring this repository if you think it's helpful, thanks!
+If it's helpful for you, I would appreciate it if you could star this repository, thanks!